ATNF/askapsoft/Code/Doc/user/current/doc/calim/linmos.rst

 You can choose the aperture size and scaling parameters both of the FWHM of the beam and a scaling of the exponent.
 In the parfile these are sub parameters of the Primary beam type. (e.g linmos.primarybeam.GaussianPB.aperture)

+The default Gaussian Primary beam is now 2 dimensional.
+But unless the user specifies x and w widths they just get the symmetric beam as defined by the aperture.

 +------------------+------------------+--------------+------------------------------------------------------------+
 |**Parameter**     |**Type**          |**Default**   |**Description**                                             |
 +==================+==================+==============+============================================================+